Permutation Wordle: Abstract

 \section{Abstract}

-We introduce a guessing game, permutation Wordle, in which a guesser attempts to recover a hidden permutation in $S_n$.
-In each round, the guesser guesses a permutation (using information from previous rounds) and is told which entries of that permutation are correct.
-We describe a natural guessing strategy, which we believe to be optimal.
+We introduce a guessing game, ``permutation Wordle'', in which a guesser attempts to recover a setter's hidden permutation of the set $\{1, \ldots, n\}$.
+In each round, the guesser guesses a permutation, and, as in the game Wordle, learns which entries are correct.
+We describe a natural strategy, which we conjecture is optimal.
 We show that the number of permutations this strategy solves in $k+1$ rounds is the Eulerian number $A(n,k)$.

-We also describe an extension to suited permutations: the setter chooses a permutation in $S_n$ and also a coloring of $[n]$ using $s$ colors.
-We generalize our strategy, give a recurrence for the number of suited permutations solved in $k+1$ rounds, and relate these numbers to the Eulerian numbers.
-In the case of two suits, or signed permutations, we also relate these numbers to the Eulerian numbers of type B.
+We also describe an extension to multicolor permutations: the setter chooses a permutation and also a coloring of $\{1, \ldots, n\}$.
+We generalize our strategy, give a recurrence for the number of $s$-colored permutations solved in $k+1$ rounds, and relate these ``Wordle numbers'' to the Eulerian numbers and to higher-order Eulerian numbers.